 So far thought, the higher-capacity H202-Z is only capable of a maximum flight length of 33 seconds and a maximum travel distance of 3,300 feet.

 But you have to admit, it’s a start.
-The Jet Pack International units have great potential, and the lacking travel time and distance is outweighed by how mobile and controllable the flight is, not to mention how compact the units actually are.
+The Jet Pack International units have great potential, and the lacking travel time and distance is outweighed by how mobile and controllable the flight is and how compact the units actually are.

 The Jet Pack International H202 and H202-Z are actually currently available, albeit not commercially: you can assemble the jetpack yourself, if you have $100,000 lying around.